EnmanuelReynoso23/AI-Chat-Assistant/README.md

 npm install
 Usage
-To start the development server, run:
+To start the development server, run: npm start

-npm start
-This will start the application, and you can access it at http://localhost:3000.
+This will start the application, and you can access it

 Contributing
 Contributions are welcome!
 Please follow these steps to contribute:
 Fork the repository.
 Create a new branch:
 git checkout -b feature-branch